rotemad/TheElephant/README.md

 ## How To use

 Under _[variables.tf](https://github.com/rotemad/TheElephant/blob/main/variables.tf),_ set-up your [AWS profile](https://docs.aws.amazon.com/cli/latest/userguide/cli-configure-files.html) (the default profile is `default`)

-to start the infrastructure provisioning, run the following commands:
+To start the infrastructure provisioning, run the following commands:

 `terraform init`